awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/6_maintenance_windows.md

 1. In the **Role** section, specify the role you defined with the AmazonSSMMaintenanceWindowRole.
 It will be `SSMMaintenanceWindowRole` if you followed the suggestion in the instructions above.
 1. In **Output options**, leave **Enable writing to S3** clear.
    1. (Optionally) Specify **Output options** to record the entire output to a preconfigured **S3 bucket** and optional **S3 key prefix**
-   >**Note**<br>Only the last 2500 characters of a command document's output are displayed in the console.
-To capture the complete output define and S3 bucket to receive the logs.
+   >**Note** Only the last 2500 characters of a command document's output are displayed in the console.
+To capture the complete output define an S3 bucket to receive the logs.
 1. In **SNS notifications**, leave **Enable SNS notifications** clear.
    1. (Optional) Specify **SNS notifications** to a preconfigured **SNS Topic** on all events or a specific event type for either the entire command or on a per-instance basis.
 1. In the **Parameters** section, under **Operation**, select **Install**.